charro/csv_validation/README.md

 5. **Value Set** (`values`)
    - Ensure fields only contain values from a predefined set

+6. **Extra** (`extra`)
+   - Extra validations that normally complement one of the other types
+   - Available extras:
+     - `non_empty`: Validates that field contains at least one character

-You can add as many validations as you want for the same column, but take into account that the column only will be considered correct if all the validations are OK.
+You can add as many validation types as you want for the same column, but take into account that the column only will be considered correct if all the validations are OK.

 ## Global Validations